att/sessionOffload/README.TunnelOffload.md

 * Install gRPC for Python (see References)
 * Install python pudb (debugger)

-See the github workflow main.yaml for details on the require library installations (.github/workflows/main.yaml)
+See the github workflow main.yaml for details on the required library installations (.github/workflows/main.yaml)

 ## Build